Gravity-Making the World Go Round through Remarkable Progression | KMPhysicaHub

 Jean Buridan and Albert of Saxony in the 14th century started the significant ideas on impetus, relating it to acceleration and mass.

-The fundamental idea of relativity was proposed by Galileo Galilei in the seventeenth (17th) century.
+The fundamental idea of gravity was proposed by Galileo Galilei in the seventeenth (17th) century.

 Newtonian Era: